Preparing Records for Storage at State Records Center

 2. Stack boxes in numerical order.
 Boxes must be stacked with the first or lowest number as the top box.
 This is required to reduce the number of times the boxes have to be lifted and moved in order to be accessioned into storage.

-3. Keep boxes for each transmittal together in one location.
+3. Keep boxes for each SRC pickup together in one location.
+(If we have to retrieve records from multiple areas, there will be multiple delivery charges)

 Verifying contents of containers for storage

-1. The identifying information on the file folders for the first and last files in each container must match the transmittal information.
+1. The identifying information on the file folders for the first and last files in each container must match the receipt information.
+(The receipt, called the "Texas Delivery Report", is the printout of the requested pickup that our driver will bring for the customer's signature, the driver will also leave a copy with his signature for the customer's records)

-2. Box numbers must agree with the transmittal information.
+2. Box numbers must agree with the information on the Receipt.

 3. The first/last files and the box numbers will be checked by SRC staff as needed to ensure that the correct group of containers is being picked up for storage and that the records will be maintained for the approved period of time before disposal.

-4. Agency staff must maintain an itemized list of all the files in each container.
-If you need to request the return of a file from storage, you must be able to identify the container in which it is located.
+4. Agency staff should either maintain an itemized list of all the files in each container, or create each file in the Texlinx system.
+If agency staff needs to request the return of a file from storage, they must be able to identify the container in which it is located.